 National Program of Assessment (NPrA)

-The National Program of Assessment (NPrA) is a competency based assessment which provides an opportunity for those who have substantial skills and experience in the architectural profession but do not have a formal qualification in architecture, or whose qualification has not been assessed as equivalent to an accredited qualification, to undertake an assessment to determine whether their skills evidence equivalence to a recognised Australian architecture qualification.
+The NPrA is a competency based assessment, for those who have substantial skills and experience in the architectural profession, but do not have a recognised qualification.

-The NPrA is recognised by all Australian registration authorities as an alternative to successful completion of an accredited professional Australian qualification in architecture.
-Successful NPrA Candidates may apply for the Australian Practice Examination (APE).
-They must successfully undertake the APE before applying to a State or Territory registration board to become registered as an architect.
+Taking the form of a complex architectural project, successful completion of the NPrA is recognised by all Australian registration authorities as a pathway to the Architectural Practice Examination (APE).
+Candidates must successfully undertake the APE before applying to a State or Territory registration board to become registered as an architect.